TheoRice/SafeZone/README.md

 # SafeZone

+## In order to work without connection to database, comment out lines 221-239 in main.js

 #### To Do:
 * Integrate bootstrap/jquery to front end
 * Add a login system using facebook API (to check for rpi.edu address)